MSc Education (Neuroscience and Education)Find a programme

 |Part-time study available||Yes|

 Neuroscience is beginning to influence education across the world.
-This programme, which is offered on both a full-time and part-time basis, will provide you with the skills and understanding to integrate insights from neuroscience and education.
+This programme, which can be studied on either a full-time or part-time basis, will provide you with the skills and understanding to interrogate and integrate insights from neuroscience and education.

-The programme is suitable for teachers of all subjects and across all ages, including teachers of children with special needs, educational psychologists, education managers and policy makers.
-It is for those who want to enrich their thinking and practice with insights about learning and development from the sciences of the mind and brain.
+It is suitable for teachers and practitioners of all subjects and across all ages, including teachers of children with special needs, educational psychologists, education managers, policy makers and educationalists who are keen to contribute to the research agenda of future cognitive neuroscience and educational neuroscience research.
+It is for those who want to enrich their thinking and practice with insights about typical and atypical learning from the sciences of the mind and brain.

-The programme also provides an excellent foundation for further research studies (eg at PhD level) involving the ideas and methods of neuroscience in areas related to education.
+The programme also provides an excellent foundation for further research studies, such as a PhD, that involve the ideas and methods of cognitive neuroscience in areas related to education and learning.

 - UK/EU: full-time